Return to news

 • Digital Product Passport (DPP) is a unique product tag that allows any interested party to access product information.
 It considers a product’s full lifecycle, across the whole value chain.

-• This increases transparency and traceability of products, thereby stimulating circularity and sustainable design.
+• This increases transparency and traceability of products for all stakeholders, thereby stimulating circularity and sustainable design.

 When do digital product passports become obligatory

-• The first product groups are expected to be covered by DPP regulation in 2026.
+• The first product groups are expected to be covered by DPP regulation in 2026: these are textiles and shoes and batteries.

 EU Digital Product Passports

-Additionally, the EC anticipates that the ESPR will help avoid sustainability-related misinformation from producers and retailers.
+Additionally, the European Commision anticipates that the ESPR will help avoid sustainability-related misinformation from producers and retailers.
 This is known as greenwashing.
 With its implementation, a company will have to substantiate any claims on the environmental performance of their product with supporting documents.

 What information must be included on the digital product passport?